david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 Convert a model using the Model Optmizer then use a sample application to load the model and run inference.

-**NOTE:** If you are running inference only on a CPU, you already have the required FP32 model.
-If you want to run inference on any hardware other than the CPU, you'll need an FP16 version of the model.

 **Set Up a Neural Network Model**